Our galaxy, the Field of Arbol, contains many races of intelligent extraterrestrial.

 Below these two classes are the vast majority of Dark Sulvans, what Filostrato called their canaglia, a slave class of innumerable types bred and modified and brainwashed to suit the Planners.
 When possible, the Bright Sulvans capture and rehabilitate some of these.

-There are djinn all over the universe, and besides the isolated community on Earth, largely in our ionosphere, there are much larger communities in the Solar System.
-The two biggest are in the Jupiter system, living in the Jovian ionosphere and radiation belts, and in the Solar corona, with a large sub-community on Mercury.
-These creatures are culturally isolated from Earthly djinn and would strike a human as like slightly more human eldila.
+There are djinn-like creatures all over the universe, perhaps parallel evolutions to the ones in our ionosphere.
+These include much larger communities in the Solar System.
+The two biggest are in the Jupiter system and the Solar atmosphere, the one living in the Jovian ionosphere and radiation belts, and the other in the Solar corona, with a large sub-community on Mercury.
+These creatures have no known connection to Earthly djinn and would strike a human as like slightly more human eldila.

 During the ages that the Valar were engaged in physical combat with Morgoth (a.k.a. "the Bent One"), Yavanna had a colony of Onodrim come to Earth, as guardians of the plant world.
 Onodrim come from another Thulcandrian world but are not particularly Earthlike in biology.

 Natively, they are fibrous, woody lumps of highly variable size but generally very large.
 They are shapeshifters, but very slow ones.
 Onodrim have a lot of voluntary control over their metabolism, and this control comes in two distinct sections.
 The "outer" metabolism is ordinary day-to-day metabolism of nutrition and healing.
 The "inner" metabolism controls the outer in special ways, building up and breaking down whole new organ systems.
 Given enough time – months or years – they can voluntarily sculpt their forms and their "outer metabolism" into any of a wide range of configurations, leaving their minds and their "inner metabolism" unaltered.